horacehoff/pixel-clustering-format/README.md

 ```

 ## Usage
+PCF can be used directly:
 ```sh
 cargo run --release -- [filename] [--verbose] [--decode]
 // OR
 ./pcf [filename] [--verbose] [--decode]
 ```

+Or it can be used with its integrated TUI, which also exposes all of the settings.

 ## Comparisons with PNG